Rajvardhan-1/Rajvardhan-1/README.md

 - 👋 Hi, I’m @Rajvardhan-1
 - 👀 I’m interested in game developement
 - 🌱 I’m currently learning web developement
-- 💞️ I’m looking to collaborate with rockstar games
-- 📫 How to reach me https://www.hackerearth.com/@raj1820
+- 📫 How to reach me https://www.linkedin.com/in/raj-vardhan-b6646b1b2/

 <!---
 Rajvardhan-1/Rajvardhan-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.